-Each child is responsible for daily homework from Monday through Thursday.
-The average length of the daily homework assignments is approximately 20 - 30 minutes.
+Homework assigned to students is under the discretion of the teacher.
+The length of the daily homework assignments is approximately 20 - 30 minutes.

-SECOND and THIRD GRADE
+FIRST and SECOND GRADE

 Each child is responsible for daily homework from Monday through Thursday.
-The average length of the daily homework assignments is approximately 30 - 45 minutes.
+The average length of the daily homework assignments is approximately 30-45 minutes.

-FOURTH and FIFTH GRADE
+THIRD, FOURTH and FIFTH GRADE